Bartleson–Bidwell Party: The Trail

 The western Emigration Society had resolved to follow the route suggested by Dr. John Marsh.
 As early as 1837, Marsh realized that owning a great rancho was problematic if he could not hold it.
 The corrupt and unpredictable rulings by courts in California (then part of Mexico) made this questionable.
 With evidence that the Russians, French and English were preparing to seize the province, he determined to make it a part of the United States.
 He felt that the best way to go about this was to encourage emigration by Americans to California, and in this way the history of Texas would be repeated.

 Marsh conducted a letter-writing campaign espousing the California climate, soil and other reasons to settle there, as well as the best route to follow, which became known as "Marsh's route."
 His letters were read, reread, passed around, and printed in newspapers throughout the country, and started the first significant immigration to California.
 He invited immigrants to stay on his ranch until they could get settled, and assisted in their obtaining passports.

 Marsh's recommended route, the California Trail, was based on the prior experiences of Jedediah Smith, Peter Skene Ogden, and Joseph R. Walker.
 That route led southwest from Soda Springs along the Bear River and the Cache Valley.
-On August 24, 1841 the party headed west and north around the Great Salt Lake, camping in the vicinity of the Hansel Mountains until September 9 while they scouted the route to Mary's River (known today as the Humboldt River).
+On August 24, 1841, the party headed west and north around the Great Salt Lake, camping in the vicinity of the Hansel Mountains until September 9 while they scouted the route to Mary's River (known today as the Humboldt River).
 By September 12 wagons and possessions were beginning to be abandoned.
 By October 9 they crossed Mary's River and headed west to Lake Humboldt, Humboldt Sink, and Carson Sink.
 On October 30 they passed through the Stanislaus River canyon into the San Joaquin Valley.
-On November 4, 1841 the party made it to Marsh's ranch.
+On November 4, 1841, the 32 men, one woman and her baby daughter, made it to Marsh's ranch.
+They discovered a terrible drought was underway and living conditions were bad.
+Utopia it was not--and the Mexican government did not want them anywhere in California.

 According to Doyce Nunis, "...the Bidwell-Bartleson party had successfully made the first planned overland emigrant journey to California, bearing with courage and great fortitude the vicissitudes of their ordeal.
 These hardy pioneers were the harbingers of many thousands to come."